muratk5n/thirdwave/en/README.md

 material itself and it may not be technically or economically feasible to recover material suitable for recycling from some applications.
-This is especially the case now with Li-ion batteries helping explain the low recycling rates for lithium [less then 1%]"
+This is especially the case now with Li-ion batteries helping explain the low recycling rates for lithium [less than 1%]"

 [[PDF]](https://pubdocs.worldbank.org/en/961711588875536384/Minerals-for-Climate-Action-The-Mineral-Intensity-of-the-Clean-Energy-Transition.pdf)